 Olivia’s belly responded well too.
-As the weeks turned into months, she had far less tummy pains and diarrhea.
+As the weeks turned into months, she had far less stomach pain.

-A couple weeks ago, we finally had our appointment at Children’s Hospital and the doctor has instructed us to reintroduce gluten in her diet and retest in three months.
-So, Olivia is back on gluten – and back to diarrhea – at the moment.
+Eventually, we finally had our appointment at Children’s Hospital and the doctor has instructed us to reintroduce gluten in her diet and retest in three months.
+After multiple tests, it seems that Olivia is not actually celiac… which is wonderful news!

-However, I now prefer gluten-free baking and so even though Livvie is taking some gluten for the next couple months, I am still baking and eating mostly gluten-free.
+However, I now prefer gluten free baking and so even though Livvie is eating some gluten, I am still baking and eating mostly gluten free.

 Even though I did not test positive myself for celiac disease, I seem to do much better with less gluten in my diet.